 Why Body Cameras Are Good For Criminal Defense Attorneys

 When police activate their body cameras, they ensure all events that transpire between themselves and a member of the public are recorded.
 This holds police officers accountable for their actions, as they can't lie and make up events that are on video.
 Body Camera footage protects officers and civilians alike.

 While the police use the excuse that they were having a private conversation with other officers in regard to the case (which is technically allowed), it shines a light on how easily body cameras can be manipulated.
-Even though there is no exact law preventing this, bringing this topic up in court is a good way for the defense to prove that nobody knows the true story due to the officer’s actions of muting thier camera.
+Even though there is no exact law preventing this, bringing this topic up in court is a good way for the defense to prove that nobody knows the true story due to the officer’s actions of muting their camera.